trinodb/trino.io/_posts/2020-10-20-intro-to-hive-connector.md

 The last component not included in the image is Hive's _data organization specification_.
-The documentation of this element only exists in the code in Hive and has been reverse engineered to be used by other systems like Presto to remain compatible with other systems.
+The documentation of this element only exists in the code in Hive and has been reverse engineered to be used by other systems like Trino to remain compatible with other systems.

-Presto reuses all of these components except for _the runtime_.
-This is the same approach most compute engine takes when dealing with data in object stores, specifically, Presto, Spark, Drill, and Impala.
+Trino reuses all of these components except for _the runtime_.
+This is the same approach most compute engines take when dealing with data in object stores, specifically, Trino, Spark, Drill, and Impala.
 When you think of the Hive connector, you should think about a connector that is capable of reading data organized by the unwritten Hive specification.

-### Presto runtime replaces Hive runtime
+### Trino runtime replaces Hive runtime

 In the early days of big data systems, many expected query turnaround to take a long time due to the high volume of unstructured data in ETL workloads.
 The